cloudera/hue/docs/gethue/content/en/posts/2021-05-18-installing-hue-slack-app-in-three-simple-steps.md

 Get your hands on demo Hue App by:

 - Running some queries on the [demo live editor](https://demo.gethue.com/).
-- Logging in to [demo workspace](https://demo-hue.slack.com/) by using the following credentials:
+- Logging in to [demo workspace](https://demo-hue.slack.com/) by using the following Slack account credentials:

-      Slack account email: demo@gethue.com
+      email: demo@gethue.com
-      Slack account password: gethue
+      password: gethue

 </br>
 </br>